cuhsat/fox/docs/features/ui/terminal.md

 - 2-axis mouse wheel scrolling
 - Scroll past end ability

+> To turn off mouse support, use the `--no-mouse` flag.

 ## Themes
 The terminal user interface is fully customizable and has many popular color [themes](../../themes.md) are already integrated.
 Custom color themes can also be defined.